Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 C-codes in the TARIC system are relevant for the due diligence declaration of products, while Y-codes document specific exceptions, such as for recycled goods or special SME regulations.
 These codes help companies and customs authorities to act in accordance with EU regulations and ensure compliance.

 The obligation to declare depends on the classification of the products according to the Combined Nomenclature (CN).
-Raw materials and the resulting end products are subject to EUDR if they meet the specific criteria of the regulation, which relate to the CN heading, the depth of processing and the ex designation.
+Raw materials and resulting finished products are subject to EUDR if they fulfill the specific criteria of the regulation, which relate to the CN heading, the depth of processing and the ex designation.
 Companies must check the relevant product specifications to ensure their EUDR compliance.

-Companies should regularly review and update their commodity codes to comply with customs requirements and minimize legal risks.
+Companies should regularly review and update their commodity codes to comply with customs requirements for international shipping and minimize legal risks.
 Close cooperation between the customs department, purchasing and product management is crucial.
-Tools such as the EU Customs Tariff Database (TARIC) and EZT-Online can assist with correct classification and facilitate compliance with EUDR.
+Online tools such as the EU Customs Tariff Database (TARIC) and EZT-Online can assist with correct classification and facilitate compliance with EUDR.

 The correct use of commodity codes is essential for EUDR compliance.
 Companies should proactively implement structured processes to regularly review and update classifications.
 In addition, a comprehensive documentation system promotes transparency and traceability, which is helpful in meeting regulatory requirements.
 Companies should ensure that their internal systems and processes are regularly reviewed and adapted to new regulatory requirements.